-Known as the salmon capital of the world, Ketchikan is a true frontier town, surrounded by towering mountains.
-Colourful houses on stilts from the gold rush era line the river bank.
-The city is home to one of the largest collections of standing totem poles and has strong ties to Tlingit culture.
+Ketchikan is known as the `Salmon capital of the world´.
+A true frontier town, it is surrounded by towering mountains and hosts colourful houses on stilts from the gold rush era lining the river banks.
+The city also holds one of the largest collections of standing totem poles and has strong ties to Tlingit culture.

 Sitka has beautiful scenery with snowcapped mountains, small islands, rich wildlife all around, and even a volcano in sight.
 A former capital of Russian Alaska, the town has historic streets featuring a Russian Cathedral and ornate totem poles.